PrefectHQ/prefect/docs/guides/secrets.md

 Values for **Access Key ID** and **Secret Access Key** will be read from the compute environment.
 My AWS **Access Key ID** and **Secret Access Key** values with permissions to read the AWS Secret are stored locally in my `~/.aws/credentials` file, so I'll leave those fields blank.
 You could enter those values at block creation, but then they would be saved to the database, and that's what we're trying to avoid.
-By leaving them blank, Prefect knows to look to the compute environment.
+By leaving those attributes blank, Prefect knows to look to the compute environment.

 We need to specify a region in our local AWS config file or in our `AWSCredentials` block.
 The `AwsCredentials` block takes precedence, so let's specify it here for portability.